voodooattack/e2d/readme.md

 __globalCompositeOperation.js__

-In order to change global composite operations, use `globalCompositeOperation()`.
+For change global composite operations, use `globalCompositeOperation()`.

 See [mdn: globalCompositeOperation](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalCompositeOperation) to learn how to use them.